BeyondQuality/beyondquality/research/public_speaking.md

 ### 8. Be honest & authentic (don't sell)

-@ClaraRamosGonzalez: Be honest, don't try to sell, try to communicate.
+Clara Ramos Gonzalez: Be honest, don't try to sell, try to communicate.

 Rudolf Groetz: The audience deserves authenticity, and that's what builds trust and makes a talk memorable.